rikZerac/product-store-micro/README.md

 The microservices defined in this repository are built through a single Gradle multi-project build system.

-The **goal I wanted to achieve** with such build system **was to not have to repeat for every microservice the dependencies and build tasks configurations that are common** to all microservices(for example `org.springdoc:springdoc-openapi-groovy` for Swagger(*OpenAPI*) documentation generation or `useJUnitPlatform()` test task configuration for test classes discovery).
+The **goal I wanted to achieve** with such build system **was to not have to repeat for every microservice the dependencies and build tasks configurations that are common** to all microservices(for example `org.springdoc:springdoc-openapi-groovy` for Swagger(*OpenAPI*) documentation generation or `useJUnitPlatform()` test task configuration for test classes discovery or microservice version setting task).

 Here is how it is implemented:
-- [`settings.gradle`][settingsGradle] at repository root includes every subdirectory with a name ending with `service` as a buildable project
+- [`settings.gradle`][settingsGradle] at repository root includes every subdirectory with a name ending with `service` as a buildable project(*service buildable discovery*)
 - Each `*service` Gradle project is defined in [`*service/build.gradle`][serviceBuildGradle] and applies the [`spring-boot-service`][gradlePlugin]
-'in-line' Gradle plugin which defines common dependencies and tasks configuration and in turns applies the `org.springframework.boot` Gradle plugin.
+'in-line' Gradle plugin which defines common dependencies and tasks configurations and applies common Gradle plugins, including the `org.springframework.boot` one
 - This way every `*service` Gradle project has the `bootJar` task defined to build a self-contained Spring Boot `jar` including an embedded servlet container for web exposure.

-**This build system allows also to build a Docker image for each microservice using one `Dockerfile`**.

-The [`Dockerfile`][Dockerfile] just needs to expose a build `ARG` to know which is the name of the microservice to build and delegate the build to `:<NAME>service:bootJar` Gradle task.
-A second build stage defined in the `Dockerfile` copies the `jar` into a new image layer to not include source code in the final image built and set the entrypoint to run a container to `java -jar *.jar`.
-This way the Docker image build is agnostic of the version of the microservice(the `jar`) to be included, which is instead defined only by the microservice `build.gradle`
+Also the `bootRun` task is included to run the service `@SpringBootApplication` main class directly without creating a `jar`
+- Version of a microservice is defined in `microservice.version` property in its [application properties][applicationProperties] and fetched by `parseVersion` task implemented and executed by `spring-boot-service` 'in-iine' Gradle Plugin
 > **Note**
 > The term 'in-line' Gradle plugin is a term of mine.
 >